ds-04/amanda_deploy/README.md

 - implement all of your security for your backup system - you are responsable for that
 - bsdtcp auth or other non SSH auth methods
+-- dormant bsdtcp systemd files are included though
+- run Amcheck, though a dormant task is included

 # TLDR; Amanda backup, tapes, vtapes